Robert de Castella: Post career and life

 De Castella failed to finish the marathon at the 1987 World Athletics Championships.
 He represented Australia at the 1988 Seoul and 1992 Barcelona Olympics, competing in four straight Olympic Games.
 He finished in the top ten in three Olympics, but never won a medal.

 He retired from the sport in 1993 and lives in Canberra, together with his wife Theresa and four children.
 Previously he was married to the former champion triathlete Gaylene Clews.
 He lost his family home, along with many of his medals and other citations, in the 2003 Canberra bushfires.
 Choosing to move rather than rebuild, he now lives in a nearby suburb.
 He later helped with the taskforce established for the reconstruction of areas worst affected by the fires.

 From 1990 to 1995, de Castella was the director of the Australian Institute of Sport and subsequently became executive director of Focus On You, a company focusing on corporate and community health and fitness.
 He has also been actively involved in other organisations dedicated to encouraging healthy living for both children and adults.
 He also fronts the Indigenous Marathon Project.
+In 2009, he founded the Stromlo Running Festival, an annual trail running event held at Stromlo Forest Park in Canberra.
 In 2014 he was made an Officer of the Order of Australia at the Australia Day honours.

 In 2003, de Castella launched "deeks", a specialist chain of grain and gluten free bakeries & cafés.
 In 2004, he earned a black belt in the traditional Okinawan Goju Ryu; he has also been part of a long-running advertising campaign for the multi-vitamin tablet "Centrum".

+On 10 October 2023, de Castella was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum, initiated by psychiatrist Patrick McGorry.